 When you baste, put the pan on top of the stove so you don’t let all the heat escape from your oven.
 I usually start by stroking the bird all over with a cube of real butter, then after that I use the pan drippings, tilting it so I can get at it with my spoon.
 I’ve used the turkey basters and they’re okay, but I got tired of the spitting (you’ll find out) and the cleaning, so now I just use a spoon.

-I pulled this chart from the USDA, and it is for fresh turkey (thawed frozen ones take about 50% longer).
-I think turkeys take even less time than this chart; sometimes they’ll have a roasting chart printed on your wrapper.
+The USDA has charts for roasting fresh turkey (thawed frozen ones take about 50% longer).
+I think turkeys take even less time than these charst; sometimes they’ll have a roasting chart printed on your wrapper.
 Some say allow 20 minutes per pound in smaller birds and 15 minutes per pound for the larger tom turkey, adding 5 minutes per pound for stuffed birds.
 However you figure it, just know that it’s inexact and that it will always be done when you least expect it–usually too early.